Couplemate Caravan Electric Brakes and Magnets Deconstructed

 - Distance from your car battery to your electric magnets.

 - 6.4A @ 12v per side gives you around 6mm cable per side.

 - If you run across the axle, then the equation is 12.8a @ 12v gives you a 12mm cable

 I recommend running 2 x 6mm or 10B&S down each chassis rail for the best braking.

 If you think that was good, please go to the bottom of this page and give us a rating, please.

 TIP: Having problems replacing magnets or brake shoes?
 Replace the whole electric backing plate for $93.67.
 Click the image on the right and buy.

 It is not unusual for your caravan electric brakes NOT TO WORK when stationary.
 Proportional brake controllers supply zero voltage whilst stationary.
 Activate the brakes manually when stationary.

-Quite often I will get a call about uneven braking, or one brake is stronger than the other backing plate.
+I often get a call about uneven braking or one brake is stronger than the other backing plate.

-Wiring magnets in series and using undersize cable is the cause of the problem.
+Wiring magnets in series and using an undersized cable is the cause of the problem.